JimmyKenMerchant/jimmy-codeviewer/README.txt

 I'm thinking of making a GUI tool in this plugin.
 If you have some curious, please note it in the support forum of this plugin.

 == Upgrade Notice ==
-= 1.0.4 =
+= 1.0.5 =
-Please upgrade because of fixing bugs and having new futures: Modified 'codeview' shortcodes detecting process to cancel auto tagging and/or remove indents.
+Please upgrade because of fixing bugs and having new futures: Modified README.txt.

 == Changelog ==

+= 1.0.5 =
+* Modified README.txt
+: June 22, 2017

 = 1.0.4 =
 * Modified 'codeview' shortcodes detecting process to cancel auto tagging and/or remove indents